tacman/mailtrap/sfcasts/inky-foundation.md

-# HTML With Inky & Foundation for Emails
+# Real Email Styling with Inky & Foundation CSS

-To get this email looking really sharp, we're going to need to improve the HTML and CSS.
+To get this email looking really sharp, we need to improve the HTML and CSS.

 Let's start with CSS.
-With standard website CSS, you've likely used, or at least heard of CSS frameworks.
-Popular ones are Tailwind (which our app used), Bootstrap, and Foundation.
+With standard website CSS, you've likely used a CSS framework like Tailwind (which our app uses), Bootstrap, or Foundation.
-These normalize the look of your site and make it easier to create a consistent experience for desktop and mobile users.
-I'd argue it's even more important to use a framework for emails as there are many more email clients.
+Does something like this exist for emails?
+Yes!
+And it's even more important to use one for emails because there are so many email clients that render differently.

-Foundation CSS has an email-specific CSS framework.
+For emails, we recommend using Foundation as it has a specific framework for emails.
+Google "Foundation CSS" and you should find this page.
+Foundation

-If you Google "Foundation CSS email", you should find this page.
-The easiest way to get started is to download the starter kit for the "CSS Version".
-This zip file includes some examples, but most importantly, a `foundation-emails.css` file that's the actual "framework".
+Download the starter kit for the "CSS Version".
+This zip file includes a `foundation-emails.css` file that's the actual "framework".

-I have this already downloaded in the `tutorials/` directory so copy it to your `assets/styles` directory.
+I already included this in the `tutorials/` directory.
+Copy it to `assets/styles/`.

-In our `booking_confirmation.html.twig` template, this `inline_css` filter can take multiple arguments.
-Make the first argument `source(@styles/foundation-emails.css)`.
-`email.css` will be the second argument and will contain custom styles and overrides.
+In our `booking_confirmation.html.twig`, the `inline_css` filter can take multiple arguments.
+Make the first argument `source('@styles/foundation-emails.css')` and use `email.css` for the second argument.
+This will contain custom styles and overrides.

-Open `email.css` and paste in some custom CSS for our email.
+I'll open `email.css` and paste in some custom CSS for our email.

+Now we need to improve our HTML.
+But weird news!
+Most ofd the things we use for styling websites don't work in emails.
+For example, we can't use Flexbox or Grid.
-Now, we need better HTML but... writing good-looking HTML for emails is a bit of a nightmare.
-For a nice layout, you need to use tables, inside tables, inside tables.
+Instead, we need to use tables for layout.
+Tables!
+Tables, inside tables, inside tables.
 Gross!

-Luckily, there's a special templating language we can use to make this easier.
-Google "inky templating language" and you should find this page.
+Luckily, there's a templating language we can use to make this easier.
+Search for "inky templating language" to find this page.
 Inky is developed by this Zurb Foundation.
-Zurb, Inky, Foundation... these are all really cool sci-fi names!
+Zurb, Inky, Foundation... these names fit in perfectly with our space theme!
+And they all work together!
-I love it!
-Inky works seamlessly with Foundation for Emails.

 You can get an idea of how it works on the overview.
 This is the HTML needed for a simple email.
 It's table-hell!
-If you click this "Switch to Inky" tab, you can see how Inky simplifies this.
-It's a lot cleaner and easier to read.
+Click the "Switch to Inky" tab.
+Wow!
+This is much cleaner!
+We write in a more readable format and Inky converts it to the table-hell needed for emails.

-There's a bunch of "inky components" you can use: buttons, callouts, grids, etc.
+There are even "inky components": buttons, callouts, grids, etc.

-Let's use it!

-First, in your terminal, install an Inky filter for Twig with:
+In your terminal, install an Inky Twig filter that will convert our Inky markup to HTML.

 ```terminal
 composer require twig/inky-extra
 ```

-We're ready to use Inky!
-In `booking_confirmation.html.twig`, add the `inky_to_html` filter to `apply`, piping `inline_css` after.
+In `booking_confirmation.html.twig`, add the `inky_to_html`
+filter to `apply`, piping `inline_css` after.
 First, we apply the Inky filter, then inline the CSS.

 I'll copy in some inky markup for our email.
 We have a `<container>`, with `<rows>` and `<columns>`.
-This will be a single column email, but you can have multiple columns if you'd like.
-This `<spacer>` is the inky way to add vertical space for breathing room.
+This will be a single column email, but you can have as many columns as you need.
+This `<spacer>` adds vertical space for breathing room.

-We have basically the same content as before but with some custom classes from `email.css`.
-The first `<button>` is our link to manage the booking.
-This second `<button>` is a link to a page that lists all your bookings.

 Let's see this email in action!
 Book a new trip for Steve, oops, must be a date in the future, and book!